The purpose of this site is to function as an

 BREACHING

-is the ability to gain access quickly to the rooms to be cleared.
+is the ability to quickly gain access to the rooms needing clearing.
 Breaching

 techniques vary based on the type of construction encountered and the types